alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [AGCircularPicker](https://github.com/agilie/AGCircularPicker) - AGCircularPicker is helpful component for creating a controller aimed to manage any calculated parameter.
-- [AGVolumeControlView](https://github.com/agilie/AGVolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic.
+* [AGVolumeControlView](https://github.com/agilie/AGVolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic.
+* [Counter](https://github.com/Juanpe/Counter) - Counter is powerful and multipurpose counter.
-- [padcontrol](https://github.com/gabrieloc/padcontrol) - A UIControl subclass for two-dimension directional input.
+* [padcontrol](https://github.com/gabrieloc/padcontrol) - A UIControl subclass for two-dimension directional input.
-- [VolumeControlView](https://github.com/agilie/VolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic much easier.
+* [VolumeControlView](https://github.com/agilie/VolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic much easier.

 ## Date
 *Date Pickers, TimeLines, Date handlers and Calendars*